WorkerFramework/worker-framework/worker-core.md

  our worker.
 We only have one thing here, but again since the configuration objects that come from a `ConfigurationSource` need to be deserialised, they should have a no-argument constructor and getters and setters just like the message objects we created before.
-Here is our configuration class:
+Here is our configuration class, note this is also final as they are typically serialised:

 ```
  package com.hpe.caf.test.worker;